Skip to content

 Which is the most intimate garden wedding venue?

-Manoir de Vacheresses at 100 seated and 8 bedrooms sleeping 21 anchors the most intimate end of the collection, suited to wedding parties where the seated dinner remains a tight family style.
-Chateau de Paon at 100 seated (extending to 120 with the marquee) sits in a similar style with 13 bedrooms sleeping 26.
+At the most intimate end of the collection, an estate seats 100 guests with 8 bedrooms sleeping 21, suited to wedding parties where the seated dinner remains a tight family style.
+Another seats 100 (extending to 120 with a marquee) with 13 bedrooms sleeping 26.

 Is on-site accommodation available at garden wedding venues?